P-Susin/I-3030_V4/README.md

 The machine is built with 12-volt components, which means that it is easily convertible to be used in vehicles or in the field away from the power grid.

-Please refer to the Mechanical assembly guide to get started!
+Please refer to the Mechanical assembly guide to get started.